gogobook/dockerizing-django/README.md

 docker-compose.yml 中的volume的路徑要用絕對路徑。
 postgresql 要另建my_db

+changelog

+> update in 2017/04/31
+> `rm -rf static`
+> Execute `export $(cat .env)` then `python manage.py collectstatic`
+> Django static dircetly serve by nginx, so I chaged nginx Dockerfile.
+> In docker-compose, nginx add volume from web/static to /static

+> update in 2017/04/16.
-Dockerfile of nginx changed.
+> Dockerfile of nginx changed.
-Dockerfile of web update to python:3.6
+> Dockerfile of web update to python:3.6

-update in 2017/04/16.